bmaupin/askubuntu-983191-research/README.md

 However Word Online is specifically loading the "symbol" family as a web font, so it overrides the local font.
 Because the downloadable font fails, neither one shows up.

-### Steps to change font family name for workaround:
+### Steps used to change font family name for workaround:

 1. Download symbol.ttf from https://source.winehq.org/git/wine.git/blob/HEAD:/fonts/symbol.ttf